 Why Should Agriculture Income be Taxed?

 - Even in the 1980s, there was discussion in India about how to properly tax the agricultural industry because many farmers earn more money than non-agriculturalists who pay income tax.

 - The excess produced in the regions where the Green Revolution took place is frittered away on ostentatious expenditure.
-Therefore, the government must utilise taxation to collect a portion of these surpluses.
+Therefore, the government must utilize taxation to collect a portion of these surpluses.

-- Proper taxation of agriculture is required for better land utilisation.
+- Proper taxation of agriculture is required for better land utilization.
 Progressive taxation of agricultural land or agricultural revenue is anticipated to result in a decline in land values.

 - The numerous agricultural development projects being implemented require a significant financial investment.
 India’s agriculture has undergone significant modernization, and there is taxable capacity as well as increased output has occurred.

-- There is underutilised taxable capacity in the agricultural industry as a result of improved inter-sectoral terms of trade.
+- There is underutilized taxable capacity in the agricultural industry as a result of improved inter-sectoral terms of trade.

 - Farm taxes would encourage financial stability and gradually include more and more areas in the monetized sector.